Queenstown, New Zealand: European settlement

+1999 flooding

+There was a severe weather event in the South Island in November 1999, bringing torrential rainfall in the catchments of Lake Wakatipu.
+The level of the lake rose from 310.5 m to 312.77 m, leading to the most severe flooding in Queenstown's recorded history.
+Properties in central Queenstown close to the lakeshore were flooded up to 1 m deep, causing major damage.
+Total insurance claims were around $50 million.
+Properties in Glenorchy and Kingston were also flooded, and the road from Queenstown to Glenorchy was damaged by washouts.

 Geography

-Queenstown is situated on the shore of Lake Wakatipu, the third largest lake by surface area in New Zealand.
-The town is located close to the lake's northeastern bend, at which point a small arm, the Frankton Arm, joins the lake with its principal outflow, the Kawarau River.
+Queenstown is on the shore of Lake Wakatipu, New Zealand's third-largest lake by surface area.
+The town is close to the lake's northeastern bend, at which point a small arm, the Frankton Arm, joins the lake with its principal outflow, the Kawarau River.
 The centre of the town is on the north shore at the point where the Frankton Arm links with the main body of the lake, but also extends to the major suburb of Frankton at the eastern end of the arm, and across to Kelvin Heights on the Kelvin Peninsula, which forms the Frankton Arm's southern shore.

 The town is at a relatively low altitude for a ski and snowboarding centre, at 310 m above sea level at the lake shore, but is nestled among mountains, most notably the scenic attraction of The Remarkables, to the town's southeast.
 Below the lake lies the deep Kawarau Gorge, and there are nearby plains suitable for agriculture and viticulture.
 Queenstown lies close to the heart of the Central Otago wine region.